Tag: silver

 Snip20160319_6

 The importance of getting the technical analysis right is due to the COT being in lag by nearly 2-weeks.
 Which, based on our strategy, is between a half and a quarter of the expected trade duration.
-In other words, we need to use a right amount of interpretation (and rely on technical analysis) for a significant chunk of the trade time.
+In other words, we need to use a good amount of interpretation (and rely on technical analysis) for a significant chunk of the trade time.

-Slow Trader Fund Update
+• Slow Trader Fund Update

 Snip20160305_1